riceissa/issarice.com/wiki/resolving-issues-with-the-irs.md

 July 1
 :   I called the IRS, but did not manage to receive a human response as described above in the page.
 I then called the TAS.
+All of this happened from around 7:30 AM to 9:30 AM.

     The whole phone call process on this day took a little under 2 hours.